A great business proposal has two jobs:

-That’s why it’s crucial for your business proposal to not only include all the important details but also to have an attractive creative proposal design and compelling copy.
+It’s crucial for your business proposal to include all the important details and have an attractive creative proposal design and compelling copy.

-Here are 13 creative business proposal ideas that you can use to improve your bottom line and close more deals.
+Here are 25 creative business proposal idea examples that you can use to improve your bottom line and close more deals:

 1. Outline Your Proposal First

 No matter how many proposals you’ve written so far, creating an outline for your proposal should always be the first task on your list.
-An outline will help you get clear on what you’re offering to the client and help you create a structure that'll present all the needed information in a logical manner.
+An outline will help you get clear on what you’re offering to the client.
+It'll also help you create a structure that'll present all the needed information in a logical manner.

 Your proposal should include the following sections:

-- What steps they need to take in order to get the project rolling.
+- what steps they need to take to get the project rolling

-By outlining your proposals and structuring them as above, potential clients will have an easier time going through the proposal and understanding exactly how you can help them and why they should hire you.
+Outlining your proposals and structuring them logically helps potential clients understand exactly how you can help them and why they should hire you.
 The following tutorial will help you to learn more about writing a proposal:

 2. Include Testimonials

 Testimonials aren’t reserved only for your website.
-You can add them to your business proposal to establish trust and help your potential clients or business partners understand that you're the right person for the job.
+Add them to your business proposal to establish trust and help your potential clients or business partners understand that you're the right person for the job.

 If you already have testimonials, go ahead and include them in your next business proposal.
-Alternatively, take some time out of your busy schedule to reach out to past clients and customers and invite them to share their opinion about your business and what it was like working with you.
+Or reach out to past clients and customers and invite them to share their opinion about your business and what it was like working with you.